robertcornet/TUD_AI_driving/Arduino/README.md

 > *publish latest sensor values on ROS network*

 ### radar_parallel.ino
+In this file, all sensors are triggered at the same time, every 40 ms:

 > every 40 ms:
 > *publish latest sensor values on ROS network*